dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 In the preceding **Response headers**, the server sets the [Access-Control-Allow-Origin](https://developer.mozilla.org/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header in the response.
 The `https://cors1.azurewebsites.net` value of this header matches the `Origin` header from the request.

-If <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.AllowAnyOrigin*> is called, the `Access-Control-Allow-Origin: *`, the wildcard value, is returned. `AllowAnyOrigin` allows any origin.
+If <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.AllowAnyOrigin%2A> is called, the `Access-Control-Allow-Origin: *`, the wildcard value, is returned. `AllowAnyOrigin` allows any origin.

 If the response doesn't include the `Access-Control-Allow-Origin` header, the cross-origin request fails.
 Specifically, the browser disallows the request.
 Even if the server returns a successful response, the browser doesn't make the response available to the client app.